iExecBlockchainComputing/documentation-tools/tools/oracle-factory/advanced-configuration.md

 ### oracleApp

-The Ethereum contract address or ENS (Ethereum Name Service) for the generic oracle dapp.
+The Ethereum contract address or ENS (Ethereum Name Service) for the generic oracle dApp.

-If not provided, the default ENS `oracle-factory.apps.iexec.eth` pointing to the latest version of the dapp provided by iExec will be used.
+If not provided, the default ENS `oracle-factory.apps.iexec.eth` pointing to the latest version of the dApp provided by iExec will be used.

 ```js
 new IExecOracleFactory(ethProvider, {